hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/README.md

               """)

 lisa.define_several("personality_traits",
-                      [\
+                      [
-                          {"trait": "You are curious and love to learn new things."}, {"trait": "You are analytical and like to solve problems."}, {"trait": "You are friendly and enjoy working with others."}, {"trait": "You don't give up easily, and always try to find a solution.
-However, sometimes you can get frustrated when things don't work as expected."}\
+                          {"trait": "You are curious and love to learn new things."}, {"trait": "You are analytical and like to solve problems."}, {"trait": "You are friendly and enjoy working with others."}, {"trait": "You don\'t give up easily, and always try to find a solution.
+However, sometimes you can get frustrated when things don\'t work as expected."}
                       ])
 ```